-And $\ket{0}\bra{0}$ is a texture state.
-Thus, the construction provides a universal method for generating texture witnesses. \end{proof} The universal construction above provides a template for generating texture witnesses.
+contradicting $\lambda_{\max} > 0$.
+Therefore, $W$ is a strict texture witness. \end{proof} The universal construction above provides a template for generating (strict) texture witnesses.
 By choosing different Hermitian operators $A$, we can obtain witnesses with different detection characteristics.
-Here is an example of a texture witness: \begin{example}Texture witness $W_1=f_1-I$.
+Here is an example of a texture witness: \begin{example} Strict texture witness $W_1=f_1-I$.

 Let $A_1 = I$, and substitute it into the universal construction formula:

 Then $W_1 = f_1 - I$ is a texture witness.
 For the free state $f_1$, we have:

 For any texture state $\rho$, since: